 Summer camps

 Your tween or teen may consider summer camps beneath contempt, but there are fantastic camp options for this age group — many designed to appeal to teen passions.
-San Francisco’s Bay Area Video Coalition, for example, offers a digital media camp for teens, featuring classes in video and digital music production.
+San Francisco’s Bay Area Video Coalition, for example, offers a “Reel Stories” camp for teens, with a public “film festival” at the conclusion presenting their work.
 While summer camp price tags are often high, many areas have low-cost nonprofit camp options and some camps offer financial aid.
 For camp ideas in your area, check out the American Camp Association’s “Find a Camp” directory.

 Camps are also a terrific place for tweens and teens to land summer jobs.
 Check the websites of your local YMCA and other summer camps to see if they offer counselor positions or counselor-in-training (C.I.T.) programs, or check out the American Camp Association’s job board.